The shadow of a Thurston geodesic to the curve graph: Background

-where $\Lip(X,Y)$ is the minimal Lipschitz constant among all maps from $X$ to $Y$ in the correct homotopy class.
-Since the inverse of a Lipschitz map is not necessarily Lipschitz, $\Lip(X,Y)$ is in general not equal to $\Lip(Y,X)$.
+Given $X, Y \in \T$, the distance \emph{from} $X$ to $Y$ in the Thurston metric is defined to be where $\Lip(X,Y)$ is the infimum of Lipschitz constants over all homeomorphisms from $X$ to $Y$ in the correct homotopy class.
+Since the inverse of a Lipschitz map is not necessarily Lipschitz, there is no reason for the metric to be symmetric.
+In fact, $\Lip(X,Y)$ is in general not equal to $\Lip(Y,X)$, as shown in the example on page 5 of \cite{Thu86a}.

-For any map $f \colon X \to Y$, denote by $\lambda_f$ the stretch locus of $f$ in $X$, i.e.~the set of points in $X$ where $||df||$ is maximal.
-A map $f \colon X \to Y$ is said to be \emph{optimal} if $f$ is a $\Lip(X,Y)$--Lipschitz map.
-The existence of an optimal map from $X$ to $Y$ -- in fact, a homeomorphism -- is guaranteed by Arzel\'a-Ascoli.
-Set where the intersection ranges over all optimal maps from $X$ to $Y$.
+Thurston showed that the quantity $\Lip(X,Y)$ can be computed using ratios of lengths of curves on $\s$.